Nicholas Halma

-Nicholas Halma (31 December 1755, Sedan, Ardennes – 4 June 1828, Paris) was a mathematician and translator.
+Nicholas Halma (31 December 1755, Sedan, France – 4 June 1828, Paris) was a French mathematician and translator.

 He was educated at the College of Plessis, Paris, took Holy orders, and received the title of Abbé.
-In 1791 he became principal of Sedan College.
+In 1791, he became principal of Sedan College.
 When this school closed in 1793, he went to Paris and entered military service as surgeon.
-In 1794 he was appointed secretary to the Polytechnic School.
-He held the chair of mathematics at the Prytanéee of Paris, and then that of geography in the military school at Fontainebleau.
+In 1794, he was appointed secretary to the Polytechnic School.
+He held the chair of mathematics at the Prytanée of Paris, and then that of geography in the military school at Fontainebleau.
 As librarian of the Empress Josephine and of the École des Ponts et Chaussées, he was charged to instruct the empress in history and geography.